 Circular technique is better for grappling, spinning very fast when you have hold of somebody is a good way to of-balance or throw them.
 It also helps to apply locks to any trapped limbs very quickly.

 Linear technique is less versatile in application, but was designed for very much with multiple assailants in mind where running away was not an option (as in bodyguards).
 For this they needed to take the fight to the opponent, put him down very quickly, then move onto the next.
 I believe that this is where the Japanese maxim of Ikken Hissatsu (one strike, one kill) comes from.
 Grappling techniques are too slow when you’re outnumbered, so that versatility was not required.

 Many of the Shaolin styles are based on animal movements such as Tiger, Snake, Monkey, Praying Mantis, Crane and many others (even mythical creatures such as the Dragon).
 Although these styles imitate animal movements, they are still very effective in application.
 Drawing from the movements of mammals, birds, reptiles and even insects has led to a great deal of innovation and inspiration, not only in fighting techniques, but in the principles adopted (for example, power from the Tiger, but flexibility from the Snake).

-Of course this is a very broad subject as already mentioned and there is a lot of overlap between Karate and Kung Fu, so this posting can only be a guide rather than a definitive in every case and every application.
+Of course this is a very broad subject as already mentioned and there is a lot of overlap between Karate and Kung Fu, so this post can only be a guide rather than definitive in every case and every application.
 As such there will be plenty of exceptions, so any writing on this subject (by me or anybody else) should only be regarded as a generalised guide.